 Candace McLaren Lanham

-Candace also brings an in-house perspective to her work, having served as the Assistant Vice President of Investigative Services for New York University's Public Safety Department.
-In this position, she oversaw and/or conducted investigations into allegations of criminality committed on or near campus, and supervised the Department's Special Victims Liaison, who was charged with assisting student and staff victims of sexual violence.
+Candace brings an in-house perspective to her work, as well, having served as the Assistant Vice President of Investigative Services for New York University's Public Safety Department.
+In this position, she worked with members of the FBI, the NYPD, and the university’s Public Safety staff to oversee and/or conduct investigations into allegations of misconduct and/or criminality committed on or near campus, conducted trainings on a variety of topics for faculty and campus safety officers, and supervised the Department's Special Victims Liaison, who was charged with assisting student and employee victims of sexual violence.
 Her work also included providing guidance and assistance on matters involving Title IX and Clery Act compliance, serving as a subject matter expert on the prevention of campus violence, conducting trainings for security staff and NYU professors, chairing the university's Threat Assessment Team, and liaising with the FBI and Homeland Security on potential safety threats to the campus community.

-Candace advises and defends independent K-12 schools on legal matters affecting their daily operations, their compliance with federal and state laws, and best practices.
-Her experience, drawn from seven years as the director of the New York City Department of Education’s Office of Special Investigations, includes counseling the heads of schools and senior administrators on the creation of sexual misconduct policies, and advising on internal investigations into allegations of employee sexual misconduct.
-When a crisis arises, she advises institutions how to manage the related legal issues, and will generally lead the investigation or represent the institution in disputes and litigation.
+Candace also advises and defends independent K-12 schools on legal matters affecting their daily operations, their compliance with federal and state laws, and best practices.
+Drawn from her experience with the New York City Department of Education’s Office of Special Investigations, Candace counsels heads of schools and senior administrators on the creation and implementation of sexual misconduct policies, conducts trainings on Title IX and leads internal investigations, including those involving allegations of sexual misconduct and racial discrimination.
+When a crisis arises, she advises institutions how to manage the related legal issues, and will represent the institution in disputes and litigation as needed.

 - next ›